 The regiment suffered heavy casualties.

-the regiment surrendered 1 officer and 29 men who had eluded capture at Sayler’s Creek
+The regiment surrendered 1 officer (Lieutenant James Y. Bragg) and 29 men who had eluded capture at Sayler’s Creek